mohamedalikhwass/Privacy-Policy/privacy-policy.md

 # Privacy Policy

-[[I, or ذكرك حصنك]] takes your privacy seriously.
+[[I, ذكرك حصنك]] takes your privacy seriously.
 To better protect your privacy [[I Mohamed Khwass]] provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information